x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

   - Keeps track of the Item Instances in a Pawn's Inventory
 - [`IPickupable` Interface](#IPickupable)
   - Defines what actually goes into Inventory when an item is picked up

+#### Lyra 5.1 Update

+The networking code changes in Lyra 5.1.
+Rather than replicating the inventory list array, each entry in the array is treated as a sub-object of the Inventory Manager Component.
+Generally it's the same idea, just a different implementation.
+This is a minor efficiency gain.

+When I upgraded from Lyra 5.0 to Lyra 5.1 I also needed to change this code to match the new sub-object implementation.
+It's possible some change in UE 5.1 necessitated this change, otherwise maybe I just had a bad 5.1 dev build with broken backwards-compatibility.

+If you find that your duplicated inventory isn't replicating correctly after a 5.1 upgrade, this is likely your issue.
+Update these few networking functions in your code to match the sub-object style Lyra 5.1 is using and it will replicate correctly once again.

 <a id="ItemDefinition"></a>